GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 {{< /accordion >}}

+Note

+OMB Memorandum M-23-22 rescinds M-17-06, Policies for Federal Agency Public Websites and Digital Services, published by OMB on November 8, 2016.

+M-23-22 also supersedes guidance in the digital government strategy, Digital Government: Building a 21st Century Platform to Better Serve the American People, released by OMB in 2012.

 ## What does it mean to digitize forms and services?

 OMB’s policy guidance (M-23-22) requires to the greatest extent practicable that agencies: